ishaan-bhandari/ClassConnect/README.md

-# space.AI
+# Class Connect

 ## Project Summary

-space.AI is an interactive MediaSpace Chrome Extension designed to enhance video learning by incorporating interactive elements.
+Class Connect is an interactive MediaSpace Chrome Extension designed to enhance video learning by incorporating interactive elements.
 It leverages LLM-generated questions and a RAG (Retrieval-Augmented Generation) system using a Chroma vector database and the text-embedding-3-large embedding model.

 ## Key Features & Technical Implementation